ggabelmann/log/README.md

 ===

 This project is my implementation of a "log", which is an append-only sequence of items.
-There's a great article on Linkedin (https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) about what a log is and how it can be used.
+There's a great article at Linkedin (https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying) about what a log is and how it can be used.
 In the course of thinking about what a log is and how to write one I've settled on a simple implementation that will work for my other projects:

 - The FileLogService class is an implementation of a Log and a Guava Service.
-  - Items can be appended with an auto-generated ID.
+  - Items can be appended with an auto-incrementing ID.
   - Items can be appended with a required ID (or fail-fast).
-This allows "optimistic appends".
+This allows "optimistic appends" which are useful for some applications.
+  - Deletes and updates of items are not allowed.
-  - Reads can occur in parallel (if the OS/platform allows it).
+  - Reads can occur in parallel with other reads (if the OS/platform allows it).
   - Writes are blocked by other reads/writes.
 This was simpler to do for this first version.
 - The LogServer class allows a FileLogService to be accessed with standard REST calls.
   - It uses the Undertow library to start a server and respond to REST calls.